The granola without added sugars is so good and easy to make that you won’t buy store-bought anymore.

 – What if I use walnuts?

-– I don’t find them very suitable because they might become bitter when baked.
+– I don’t find them very suitable, as they may become bitter when baked.